Aunt Em: Other adaptations

 Aunt Em appears in the Once Upon a Time episode "Ruby Slippers" portrayed by Gina Stockdale.
 Her being the aunt of Dorothy Gale is still intact with this show, but in this version, she, along with Dorothy, is from a fictional version Kansas and not from Earth (dubbed the Land Without Magic in the show).
 After Dorothy returns from her trip to Oz, Dorothy tells her family about her trip.
-While the rest of the family refuses to believe, Aunt Em was the only one who believed Dorothy and refuses to send Dorothy to an asylum after she was doomed insane by the others.
+While the rest of the family refuses to believe, Aunt Em was the only one who believed Dorothy and refuses to send Dorothy to an asylum after she was deemed insane by the others.
 Sometime later, Aunt Em dies, gifting Toto to Dorothy.
 In the Underworld, Aunt Em's tombstone says reads "Emily Brown", which reveals her maiden name is Brown, and she runs a diner called "Auntie's Chicken and Waffles" that the Blind Witch considers as the competition.
 Emma, Mary Margaret, and Red make an attempt to use a bottle given to them by the Blind Witch to have Aunt Em blow some kisses in there as part of an attempt for Ruby to wake Dorothy from the Sleeping Curse as part of her unfinished business of knowing that Dorothy is alright.
 Before she can do, Aunt Em's body turned to water before dissolving.
 Hades appears stating that he has spiked her soup with the River of Lost Souls as Regina stated that they were trying to help Dorothy.
 After mopping up the watery remains of Aunt Em and putting them in a jar, Hades informs the other souls present to let Aunt Em's fate be a warning to anyone who turn to the Underworld visitors for hope.
 Later on while meeting with Zelena, Hades dumped Aunt Em's watery remains into the River of Lost Souls.
+Red and her friends eventually found Emily Brown's tombstone cracked, an indication that Hades' actions had caused Emily to go in the Acheron river.